Sivaprasad2k/rural-infra-autoai/README.md

 # Intelligent Classification of Rural Infrastructure Projects 🇮🇳

-This project was developed as part of the **IBM SkillBuild Internship via AICTE (2025)**.
-It uses **IBM Watson Studio AutoAI** to classify infrastructure projects into PMGSY schemes.
+ **IBM Watson Studio AutoAI** to classify infrastructure projects into PMGSY schemes.

 ---

-## 🔍 Problem Statement
+## Problem Statement

 Develop a machine learning model to automatically classify rural road/bridge construction projects into one of the following PMGSY schemes:
 - PMGSY-I